xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 Consider the case of an attacker trying to steal data from the *same* process using traces of the out-of-order execution left behind by the CPU.

 In the following program, assume the attacker already knows the address of the secret.
-The training procedure done in the <code>spectreAttack()</code> is also called *branch direction mistraining* by some of the security researchers.
+The training procedure done in the <code>spectreAttack()</code> function is also called *branch direction mistraining* by some of the security researchers.
 ```c
 /* SpectreAttack.c */
 /* Spectre Variant 1 (CVE-2017-5753): Bounds Check Bypass */